+2. A Circuit on the North Face of Triglav

 The north face presents the most difficult, challenging, and impressive routes to the top of Mount Triglav.
 This is often simply called ‘The Wall’.
 It’s a huge 1000-metre high, 3000-metre wide limestone wall.
 It’s particularly popular with alpinists, being one of the biggest walls in the Eastern Alps.
 You don’t have to be a rock climber to use it, though.
 There are a few easier via ferratas that are suitable for a two-day trek (ascending on the first day, and descending on the second).
-This two-day circuit on The Wall starts and ends near the Aljažev Dom Hut (1015m), where the amazing North Face stands imposingly at the edge of the Vrata Valley.
+One such two-day circuit on The Wall starts and ends near the Aljažev Dom Hut (1015m), where the amazing North Face stands imposingly at the edge of the Vrata Valley.

 The Čez Prag route is the most popular and easiest via ferrata on the Wall.
 Because of this, it’s the recommended descent back to the Vrata Valley on day two.
-The route crosses The Wall on its left side and the most difficult part comes somewhere in the middle – a 15-metre almost vertical climb with cables and footholds carved into the stone.
+The route crosses The Wall on its left side and the most difficult part comes somewhere in the middle – a 15-metre vertical climb with cables and footholds carved into the stone.
 During this trek, you will sleep in the mountain hut of Dom Krederica (2515m) at the foot of Mount Triglav.
 The trek is suitable only for very experienced adventurers (especially the section on the first day – Luknja Pass to Triglav).

 3. The Julian Alps Haute Route Trek

 The Julian Alps Haute Route is one of the most popular mountain trails in the Julian Alps.
 It summits some of the highest peaks of the massif (Prisojnik, Razor, Bovški Gamsovec, Triglav itself, and Prehodavci).
 The six-day trek starts from the village of Gozd Martuljek village in the Tamar Valley and climbs 2000-metre-high mountains, including Triglav.
 The trail then descends along the magnificent Seven Lakes Valley to the shores of Bohinj Lake.
 The route follows varied terrain, from peaceful beech forests and serene glacial lakes to rocky, vertical passages equipped with via ferrata cables.

 4. The Grand Traverse: From the North to the South of the Julian Alps